 Terminal A also has a bar for coffee or sandwiches.
 Of course there are plenty of places for refreshment in the Old Town but most of them are at the far end from the gate where you will be entering.

-There is a free toilet and a kiosk where you can buy a smartcard to use the trams and buses.
-The kiosk also sells stamps if you have postcards to mail.
+There is a free toilet and a kiosk where you can buy tickets in advance for public transport.
+The kiosk sells stamps if you have postcards to mail.

 Halfway up the street, opposite the tacky aluminium mermaids of the new Spa and Conference Hotel, is a smallish shopping mall.
 It aims to intercept Finnish ferry passengers, so it's not very refined, but it is somewhere to pick up a last-minute souvenir on the way back.